 - A temporary lockout helps to deter an attack.

-There are many plugins available, which help you for having limited login attempts in your WordPress website i-e: WP limit login attempts
+There are many plugins available, that help you for having limited login attempts on your WordPress website i-e: WP limits login attempts

 - It’s free.

 According to the survey from Wordfence, brute force attacks were the second most popularly known type of attack.